 Don’t say “multiple personality disorder”

-We should use language that reflects the reality of what happened, This term is simply not accurate.
+This term is simply not accurate.
 The official term for what we think of as multiple personalities is dissociative identity disorder (DID).

 Instead, say “dissociative identity disorder”